How can I control how the Frequent Items database works?

 Setting up the Frequent Items database

 The first time QAP is launched, it installs the SQLite files required to collect data about your Windows and QAP usage.
-These files are saved in the same folder where are installed Quick Access Popup executable file.
+These files are saved in the same folder where is installed the Quick Access Popup executable file.

-A database named QAP_Frequent.DB is then created in the QAP working directory.
+A database named QAP_Frequent.DB is then created in the QAP settings folder.
 Periodically (by default every minute), QAP stores in this database the Recent Items collected from Windows since the last update.
 This very light background process is unnoticeable from a performance point of view.

 QAP also logs in this database your QAP menu usage.
 It allows to track recent folders open in QAP that would not be added to the Windows Recent Items.
 In a future release, it will also allows to produce some stats on your QAP usage (strictly for your personal use).

 For more curious and technical users wishing to browse this database, I recommend the use of the free app SQLite Browser (this tool is not required for normal users).

 You can set the parameters of the Frequent Items database in Options.
 Under the Database tab, you can enable or disable the database.
 If is is disabled, the Frequent Folders and Frequent Files menus will be empty (you can remove them in the Customize window).